 Aubrey joins DACOR as the staff accountant in May of 2018.
 His responsibilities include processing, reviewing and monitoring payments and donations; reconciling DACOR's bank accounts; following up with members and businesses to ensure invoices are paid; helping with payroll; and assisting the finance director as needed.

-Communications and Programs Manager
+Director of Communications and Programs

 As a Foreign Service Officer’s dependent, Christine lived in many countries growing up.
 After graduating from the University of Chicago, she worked in Japan as an English teacher for 2 years and spent 3 years at a Maryland bakery among other jobs.